cwilkers/federation-dev/README-minishift.md

         oc login -u system:admin

 <a id="markdown-configure-client-context-for-cluster-admin-access" name="configure-client-context-for-cluster-admin-access"></a>
-### Configure client context for cluster admin access
+### Configure Client Context for Cluster Admin Access

 In order to use the `oc` client bundled with minishift, run this to add it to your `$PATH`: